delos/delos.github.io/_research/perturbation.md

 ---
 title: "Gravitational detection of dark systems"
-excerpt: "Dark matter halos are known to surround galaxies, but the vast majority of halos are expected to be devoid of stars and gas, so they are difficult to detect.
-However, they can perturb the motions of stars, dynamically heating stellar systems and producing characteristic patterns in stellar positions and motions.
-I am using analytic methods to connect the statistical properties of a gravitationally perturbed stellar system to those of its dark perturbers.
+excerpt: "Dark matter systems much smaller than galaxies are devoid of stars and gas, so they are difficult to see.
+However, their gravitational influence alone can perturb visible systems, such as the motions of stars.
+This picture shows the excess density (color) and average velocity (arrows) of a system of stars due to the gravity of a passing dark matter system:
 <br/>
 <img src='/images/wake.png' width='640' height='240'>"
 collection: research
 ---

+I am largely using analytic methods to connect the properties of a gravitationally perturbed system to the properties of its dark perturbers.

 ## Related Publications